RACoderPH/RACoderPH/README.md

 # 💫 About Me:
-I am a Mobile Developer with a strong passion for creating robust, scalable applications.
+I am a Web & Mobile Developer with a strong passion for creating robust, scalable applications.
 With expertise in both frontend and backend technologies, I design and develop high-performance mobile solutions that ensure seamless user experiences and efficient functionality.

 ## 🌐 Socials: